 - Signing up for Medicaid

 The process of signing up for Medicaid is not automatic.
-There are significant barriers to signing up like the lack of information (not knowing they are eligible), the stigma of receiving welfare, the lack of time to apply and not valuing the coverage (saying they will apply when they need it).
+There are significant barriers to signing up like the lack of information (not knowing they are eligible), the stigma of receiving welfare, the lack of time to apply and not valuing the coverage (saying they will use it when they need it).

 C. Staying enrolled in Medicaid

 The program used to requires people to check eligibility every 3-6 months.
-People will now receive tax credit on exchanges if their eligibility changes under medicaid.
+People will now receive a tax credit on exchanges if their eligibility changes under medicaid.

 D. Optional Changes to Medicaid

 - Coverage lasts for 12 months regardless of small changes (like an increase in income).

 - They have made the renewal process less frequent (not more than once a year).

 - The program can now use information from other programs (taxes, food stamps) to reduce the burden on the enrollee.

 - They are putting Medicaid plans on the market place so that if people switch from Medicaid to exchange plans, they can still keep the same providers.